jerluo/Mental-Health-Tracker/README.md

 Users take a short quiz to determine how their day went to track long-term trends in their mental health, which can be accessed through a calendar.

 # How we built it
-We used Python and JSON for the backend with Tkinter for the GUI.
-We also used requests to show user a daily quote.
+We used Python and JSON for the backend with Tkinter for the GUI, as well as requests to show user a daily quote.

 # Challenges we ran into
 At first, we thought we could just create a quiz with a calendar, but soon realized we would need a method to store users' previous inputs.
 Had to use store and get data on a JSON file